go-vela/server/.github/CONTRIBUTING.md

 # Contributing

-We'd love to accept your contributions to this project!
+### We'd love to accept your contributions to this project!
+If you are a first time contributor, please review our [Contributing Guidelines]() before proceeding.

-There are just a few guidelines you need to follow.

 ## Bugs